kzvdar42/lexer-fortran/README.md

 # FORTRAN95 lexical analyzer
-This project is a hand-written parser for FORTRAN95 programming language lexem parsing.
+This project is a hand-written parser for FORTRAN95 programming language lexem parsing.\
-Used language: Haskell
+Used language: Haskell\
 Authors: Denis Chernikov, Vladislav Kuleykin
-## How to run
+## How to run project
 From main folder of the project (Haskell Environment could be installed):
 ```bash
 stack build && stack exec lex-fortran-exe